Mets, deGrom agree to $17 million, 1-year contract

 NEW YORK — NL Cy Young Award winner Jacob deGrom and the New York Mets agreed to a $17 million, one-year contract, a record raise for an arbitration-eligible player from his $7.4 million salary.

+The Mets reached deals with all six eligible players before Friday’s scheduled exchange of salary figures.
+Pitchers Noah Syndergaard, Zack Wheeler and Steven Matz, outfielder Michael Conforto and catcher Travis d’Arnaud also got contracts for 2019.

-The deal was agreed to Friday before the pitcher and team were to exchange proposed salaries in arbitration.
-It also set a mark for a pitcher eligible for arbitration for the third time.
+DeGrom’s figure set a mark for a pitcher eligible for arbitration for the third time.
+Syndergaard agreed to a $6 million deal, doubling his salary.

 DeGrom led the majors with a 1.70 ERA in 217 innings and was selected to his second All-Star Game.
 He was fifth in MVP voting after receiving little run support on a fourth-place squad.